Super-moist banana crumb cake layered with cinnamon, brown sugar, and chocolate chip streusel.

 - Allow to slightly cool for ten minutes before cutting and serving.
 Cake stays fresh covered tightly at room temperature for up to 4 days.

-- Make ahead tip: The cake can be baked and covered tightly at room temperature overnight.
+- Make Ahead & Freezing Instructions: The cake can be baked and covered tightly at room temperature overnight.
 Cake can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.